sb-image

 Zeynep Sönmez

 Zeynep Sönmez, born in 2002, is a Turkish professional tennis player.
-The right-handed athlete has won a WTA singles title and has been ranked within the top 100 in the world.
+She has won a WTA singles title and has been ranked within the top 100 in the world rankings.

 Quote